Ultimate Guide: How to Build Your CMS Compliant Emergency Plan

 - Determine how residents will be identified during an evacuation (name, social security number, photograph, date of birth, etc.) and how this information along with medication/medical equipment will be secured

 - Document and report final re-location details to the clearinghouse established by the state or partnering agency

 5. Transportation and Vendors

-Obtain assurances with transportation vendors and other contractors in your emergency plan who will have the ability to fulfill their commitments in time of disaster.
-Ensure you contract with the correct type of transportation and vendors that will fit your facilities’ criteria.
+Obtain assurances with transportation vendors and other contractors in your emergency plan who will have the ability to fulfill their commitments in a time of disaster.
+Ensure your contract with the correct type of transportation and vendors that will fit your facilities’ criteria.
 Additionally, collaborate with local emergency management agencies such as EMS, police, and fire departments to ensure the development of an effective emergency plan.

 It is also important to note that as a healthcare facility, staff, and volunteers that are employed by your chosen vendors and facilities should be trained on the particular areas and conditions that apply to your facility.
 The goal here is to help minimize transfer trauma.